 Henry Lane Kendrick (1811-1891) was born in Lebanon, New Hampshire.
 He graduated from the U. S. military academy at West Point in 1835 and was appointed assistant professor of chemistry, minerology, and geology there.

 Twelve years later he was a captain in the 2nd artillery, and saw active military service in several battles during the war with Mexico.
 In 1847 he was brevetted major for his “gallant and meritorious conduct” in the Defense of Puebla.
-Afterward, Kendrick given command of a post in New Mexico for five years.
+Afterward, Kendrick held a command post in New Mexico for five years.

 He was buried at the U. S. Military Academy at West Point, New York.
 Battery Kendrick at Fort Levett off the coast of Portland was named in his honor.